The Brick Brace Safety System

 (Scaffold tube not included)

-All existing propping methods rely upon the unoredictable lateral strength of masonry to work safely, the Brick Brace is the only method that strengthens and stabilises the masonry to prevent collapse.
+The Brick Brace is the only method that strengthens masonry, to prevent collapse.

 safety tools are fitted three bricks apart in a cement mortar mix, a maximum of two and a half bricks apart in a weak/ lime mortar mix and within every perpendicular joint upon Block work.